Performance Portfolio

 Alternative performances

 Beyond traditional formal concerts, Hong Xiang has also experimented with other performance formats such as lecture recitals and classical outreach concerts.
 In 2019, together with Chien Tat, he performed “Anime & Classical on Piano” at the Esplanade Recital Studio featuring a hybrid selection of classical music and arrangements for piano based on anime OSTs (original sound tracks).
 The idea there was to blend diverse musical genres so as to share classical music with a wider community of music enthusiasts.
-More recently, in May 2024, upon the invitation of Bechstein, he gave a performance-presentation where he alternated between performing and discussing a selection of pieces he curated, and in a later segment, he was also engaged in deliberating with Ralf Dewor (Bechstein's director) on the character and qualities of pianos and how that affects musical expression.

 Thoughts on performing